-Concept Optimization – What is it?
+Concept Testing – What is it?

 Concept evaluation involves using customer feedback – obtained in a qualitative research setting – as a means of narrowing and optimizing marketing concepts in an iterative fashion.
 The objective is to identify a surplus of benefit-based marketing concepts and test them in written form before investing significantly in full development or implementation activities.
 This process can be used for a variety of strategic purposes, from positioning to messaging to new product development.
 As shown below, customer need areas are used as a platform for developing statements, written to express the core benefit in slightly different ways.
-For example, the benefit of convenience could be expressed a number of ways – time savings, ease of use, portability, etc.
+For example, the benefit of convenience could be expressed in a number of ways – time savings, ease of use, portability, etc.

 “Survival of the Fittest”

-The concepts are then exposed to customers – one at a time – to determine overall appeal and probe specific areas of interest.
+The concepts are then exposed to customers – one at a time – to determine the overall appeal and probe specific areas of interest.
 The basic idea is to use the concept as the platform for understanding which benefits are most important, and why.
 Once individual concepts are explored, concepts are then compared against one another, to help determine which is the most preferred and why.
 This information is essential to refining and narrowing the list of ideas for subsequent copy refinement.

 Effective Concept Development

 Using benefit-based (vs. creative-based) concepts, the moderator then probes for understanding, overall appeal, and differentiation.
-As concepts are narrowed, there is more time in later groups to probe deeper on phrasing and specific support points.
+As concepts are narrowed, there is more time in later groups to probe deeper into phrasing and specific support points.

-Concept Feedback and Optimization
+Concept Testing and Optimization

 Throughout the research schedule, customer feedback is incorporated in an iterative manner.
-In practice, this means active involvement of backroom participants in writing and revising concept statements – before, during and after individual focus group sessions.
+In practice, this means active involvement of backroom participants in writing and revising concept statements – before, during, and after individual focus group sessions.
 Focus groups should be scheduled to allow enough time for concept revisions to occur between groups (usually a couple of hours between groups for debriefing results and then revising the concepts.)
 The end result is a set of fully-optimized concepts that could then undergo quantitative testing, as necessary.

 For more information on Using Concept Optimization to Gain Deep Customer Insight please contact Tim Koelzer at EquiBrand.